- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is likely to be low with a slight chance for an M-class flare on days one, two, and three (30 Dec, 31 Dec, 01 Jan).
+Solar Activity Forecast: Solar activity is expected to be very low on day one (30 Dec) and expected to be very low with a slight chance for a C-class flare on days two and three (31 Dec, 01 Jan).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (30 Dec) and quiet to unsettled levels on days two and three (31 Dec, 01 Jan).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (30 Dec), unsettled to minor storm levels on day two (31 Dec) and unsettled to active levels on day three (01 Jan).

 III.
 Event probabilities 30 Dec-01 Jan

 Class M 01/01/01

 Class X 01/01/01